dygong2/dygong2.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - International relations
-  - Armed conflicts
+  - Political Violence (Civil Wars, Coups, Protests)
+  - Conflict Management & Resolution
-  - Political violence
+  - Political Economy of Violence
-  - Leader survival
+  - Leader Survival
+  - Political Methodology (Machine Learning, Text Analysis)

 # Education to show in About widget
 education: